Emma Swaisland, MA, MBACP

 41 Abbeville Road

-Hi, I’m Emma Swaisland, a psychotherapist working in private practice based in Clapham, South London, and Twickenham, Middlesex.
+Hi, I’m Emma Swaisland, a psychotherapist working in private practice based in Clapham, South London.

 I am passionate about the power of psychotherapy to empower and heal, having experienced and shared the change and growth possible in this process time and again.
 It’s a privilege to use my training and experience to help individuals work through their problems and challenges, enabling them to move on and live a more purposeful, fulfilling life.